 Layer Park is bounded to the north by residences on Bushwick Drive, to the south by residences on Polo Park Drive, to the south and east by the Miami Valley Hunt & Polo Club and to the west by residences on Polo Park Drive and Cordell Drive.
-See Site Map (PDF) (1pg, 5.4MB, About PDF) A former skeet shooting range used to operate from the Miami Valley Hunt & Polo Club in the 1930s to the 1950s.
+See Site Map (PDF) (1 pp, 5.4 MB, About PDF) A former skeet shooting range used to operate from the Miami Valley Hunt & Polo Club in the 1930s to the 1950s.
 A portion of the shooting range eventually became Layer Park.
 An unknown quantity of lead was deposited on the surface of the soil from skeet activities.
 Old aerial photos show two skeet-shooting stations were located on the grounds of the Miami Valley Hunt and Polo Club south of the park.

-Based on the results of 2016 sampling by US EPA and Ohio EPA, cleanup will be done on about 2 and a half acres of the 7-acres site.
-EPA assessed the site to determine the extent of lead contamination on the site and to determine if it is in excess of EPA's standards—referred to as Removal Management Levels for residential soils.
-View a copy of the Removal Assessment Report (PDF) (102pp, 16MB, About PDF).
+Based on the results of 2016 sampling by US EPA and Ohio EPA, cleanup was planned on about 2 and a half acres of the 7-acres site.
+EPA assessed the site to determine the extent of lead contamination on the site and to determine if it was in excess of EPA's standards—referred to as Removal Management Levels for residential soils.
+View a copy of the Removal Assessment Report (PDF) (102 pp, 16 MB).

 U.S. EPA and Ohio EPA investigators determined contamination varied widely over the 7.5-acre park.
 Officials found lead concentrations at up to 60 times the safe level in some sections of the park and a residential yard.
 Arsenic was not found in the yard, but levels of the chemical were discovered in the park at three times the health threshold.

 Miami Township closed the park in January 2016 after being informed of the lead contamination.
 Ohio EPA asked U.S. EPA to take over the cleanup in April 2016.
 See Ohio EPA Referral Package to U.S. EPA (PDF) (61 pp, 7 MB) The cleanup by U.S. EPA's short-term removal program set out to remove the threat to public health and the environment posed by the presence of lead and arsenic in surface soil in the park and nearby property.

 - Fact Sheets